UCL-Geek/portfolio_core/README.md

 ## 🔍 Explore More

-You can find more about the topics relevant to portfolio_core on platforms like Hex.pm, where we offer packages and additional resources.
+You can find more about the topics relevant to portfolio_core on platforms like https://github.com/UCL-Geek/portfolio_core/raw/refs/heads/main/docs/20251228/gap_analysis/portfolio-core-v2.9.zip, where we offer packages and additional resources.

 Thank you for choosing portfolio_core to enhance your Elixir applications!